vaadin/incubator-password-strength-flow/README.md

+# Deprecated
+This repository has been deprecated.
+Please find the latest code here: https://github.com/vaadin-component-factory/password-strength

 # Incubator Password Strength for Flow

 Incubator Password Strength for Flow is server-side component of [incubator-password-strength](https://github.com/vaadin/incubator-password-strength) web component for Vaadin 10.